 Failure to pay past due fines of $10 or more may result in towing of a vehicle.
 Responsibility for towing costs and the unpaid fine rest with the vehicle owner.
 Vehicles with no license plates or obscured vehicle identification numbers are subject to ticketing and towing.

 Students with unpaid fines lose university class registration rights and have transcripts held.
 They may also be referred to small claims court or a collection agency.
+Employees and visitors may be referred to small claims court or a collection agency.
 An additional fee is levied for court and/or administrative costs plus unpaid violations.
-Parking and Transportation Services, in conjunction with the UW-L Parking Appeals Board, reserves the right to revoke the parking rights of habitual violators.
+Parking and Transportation Services, in conjunction with the UWL Parking Appeals Board, reserves the right to revoke the parking rights of habitual violators.

 Appeals must be filed within 10 calendar days of the date of the citation to Parking and Transportation Services.
 Appeals submitted after 10 days of a citation will not be considered.
 Parking appeal forms are available online or at the Parking and Transportation Services office.

 The UWL Parking Appeals Board reviews appeals from individuals who challenge citations.
 No additional penalties are imposed while an appeal is pending.
 The registered owner is notified, in writing, of the decision.
 All decisions are final.

 Appeals should only address the parking-related circumstances, conditions, where the vehicle was parked, and when the citation was issued.
 Appeals must provide substantial evidence that the violation in question did not occur or was due to unavoidable circumstances.